cancel

 @gbm I'm just saying it's bs telling people to never use EXTI when in fact you can.
 Telling people to never using EXTI is not the solution but instead we should try to give a solution.
 I''ve no quarrels over your code and it's small footprint.
 And it's nice that you've shared it so others can gain new knowledge.

 I'm also sharing my code which can be used for any microcontroller as well.
 Is it a small footprint?
 By means no way.
 However it does make it easier to do a lot more tasks than just debouncing a button which was the point of me showing the different examples.
-You've might secretly use some of the ideas yourself 😋
+You've might secretly use some of the ideas yourself :face_savoring_food:

-If you find my answers useful, click the accept button so that way others can see the solution.
+If you find my solution useful, please click the Accept as Solution so others see the solution.

 gbm